Ibrahim Han Mosque: History

 It was built on the site of the Venetian Cathedral, a church built around 1583-85 and dedicated to Saint Nicholas.
 The Venetians transferred the cathedral seat to the fortezza after the previous church was completely destroyed during the 1571 invasion.
 In 1585, the successor bishop Carrara refused to hold masses in the church, claiming that it was not adequately equipped and the space was too narrow.

 Very shortly after the town of Rethymno was conquered by the Ottomans, they demolished the church and built the mosque, dedicated to Sultan Ibrahim I in 1648, with a large, imposing dome.
 The complaed became property of the city of Rethymno in 1971; it was restored between 2002 and 2004 by the Ephorate of Byzantine Antiquities, and now it is used as an exhibition center.

 Architecture

-The mosque's dome is 11 metres in diameter, and rests on eight arches.
+The mosque's dome is 11 m in diameter, and rests on eight arches.
 Today, the spherical triangles formed in the corners from the arches on its four walls can still be seen, and so does the arch above the entrance.
 Furthermore, the mihrab with its elaborate relief designs and the base of the demolished minaret inside the building are also still visible.
 The minaret, which once stood on the northwestern corner of the church/mosque, collapsed at the beginning of the twentieth century, and was never rebuilt.